-How to kill weeds and stop them from growing | Ideal Home
+How to kill weeds – stop them growing in your garden and between pavers

-How to kill weeds and stop them from growing
+Despite our best efforts to control them, weeds have a habit of cropping up left, right and centre.
+Able to sprout up in the most unlikely of places, weeds also love the warmer weather we get in spring and summer.

-Get rid of of unwanted weeds fast and for good with these useful tips
+But we’re here to help with our guide on how to kill weeds – because while the best garden ideas are those that support wildlife, in the neater corners of our gardens the pesky plants are not welcome.

-It’s a bank holiday!
-And time to head outside, flex your green fingers and get gardening!
-Unfortunately whilst gardeners eagerly wait for this time of year, so do weeds, and the warmer temperatures lend themselves to providing the perfect growing conditions.
-But Ideal Home is here to help with our guide on how to kill weeds.
+How to kill weeds and stop them from growing in your garden

-Weed removal is considered an essential part of maintaining a healthy garden, but it is also regarded as the most arduous gardening task.
-However controlling weeds doesn’t have to be difficult, tackling them in early summer will mean they will be much easier to manage throughout the rest of the season.
+Weed removal is considered an essential part of maintaining a healthy garden, but it’s also the most arduous gardening task.
+However, tackling them in early summer means they will be much easier to manage throughout the rest of the season.

-Our top tips will help you get your greenery under control!
+Our top tips will help you kill weeds naturally or with weedicides, whether they’re invading your lawn or appearing between pavers and through gravel.

 Before removing any weeds, it is necessary to determine the species you are dealing with in order to ensure you choose the most effective method of removal.

 Weeds are classified under two main categories in regards to their growing characteristics – annuals and perennials.
-Annuals are those that grow and sprout quickly, which have an average lifespan of one year.
+Annuals are those that grow and sprout quickly and have an average lifespan of one year.
 Before they die they release hundreds of seeds which germinate and appear in the garden the following year.
 Common examples of annual weeds you might find in your garden are fat hen, chickweed, groundsel and hairy bitter cress.

 Perennial weeds on the other hand, return every year and typically develop extensive root systems, which make them extremely hard to eliminate.
-Examples of this type of weed are: creeping thistle, brambles, bindweed and ground elder.
+Examples of this type of weed are creeping thistle, brambles, bindweed and ground elder.

 There are plenty of visual guides you can use to help, such as the RHS guide to identifying common weeds.